PostgreSQL Optimization in Rails: Cut Query Times by 95%

 end

-Let me show you a complete optimization I did for a trading dashboard.
+Here’s a complete optimization example for a SaaS analytics dashboard.

 Before Optimization